-There are over 13 million Americans who are currently unemployed.
-Our federal government admits the number climbs to nearly 20 million unemployed when one adds those who are working part-time but want and cannot find a full-time job and to include those who are unemployed but not listed in an official government database.
+There are over 16 million Americans who are either currently unemployed or are working part-time but want and cannot find a full-time job and to include those who are unemployed but not listed in an official government database.

 Therefore why did our government allow one million legal immigrants to America in 2013 and why are they doing this again in 2014?
 Of course this number does not include illegal immigration.
 All the while states are having to borrow more money from the federal government to pay unemployment insurance claims.
 The State of North Carolina earlier borrowed $2 billion dollars from the federal government to pay unemployment insurance claims, because the fund ran out of money.

 National and statewide N.C. polls show citizens want our government to require all businesses to use the federal government’s on-line E-Verify System to determine legal resident status so only citizens and legal residents are hired.
 And polls also show citizens want companies fined who knowingly hire illegal immigrants.

 But even with high unemployment, we still have companies who want more foreign workers allowed into the USA.
 They say Americans won’t do the work.
 Of course there is no proof of this in general.
 I think it is true that Americans do not want to work for the cheap labor rates sometimes offered.
 The bulk of the job categories in which illegal immigrants work are jobs that are service related in the USA and do not compete internationally – one cannot lay pinestraw, roof a house, clean a hotel room, or wash dishes over the internet.